-The Icebreaker from the point of view of the author:
+The icebreaker from the perspective of the author:

-The Icebreaker from the point of view of the recipient:
+The icebreaker from the perspective of the recipient: